 Q. If I read a chapter in a book and then want to answer an question pertaining to the information, how do I cite my work?

-Paraphrasing is when you sum up the main idea(s) of the article's argument using your own words and your own sentence structure.
+- Sum up the main idea(s) of the author's argument using your own words and your own sentence structure.

 When you add sources to a paper:

-- Make it very clear which words are your ideas and which words are someone else's.
+- Make it clear which words are your ideas and which are from the article's author.

-- The best way to do this is to use your sentence structure to signal that this is from someone else AND include the citation information.
+- Use sentence structure to signal what is from someone else AND include the citation information.

-EXAMPLES: Let's say that you want to paraphrase the article "How to write a great paper" by J. Smith (2017).
+EXAMPLE 1: Let's say that you want to paraphrase the article "How to write a great paper" by J. Smith (2018).